huyuhui001/mySite/docs/k8s/cka_en/foundamentals/pod.md

 EOF
 ```

-!!!
-Scenario
+Scenario:

 * Create a Pod `my-busybox` with a container `container-1-busybox`.
 The container will write message to file `/var/log/my-pod-busybox.log`.
 * Add another container `container-2-busybox` (Sidecar) to the Pod `my-busybox`.
 The sidecar container read message from file `/var/log/my-pod-busybox.log`.
 * Tips: create a Volume to store the log file, which is shared with two containers.

 Demo:

 Create a Pod `my-busybox` with a container `container-1-busybox`.

 ```console
 kubectl apply -f - << EOF
 apiVersion: v1